Qatil Haseenaon Ke Naam

 Qatil Haseenaon Ke Naam is a Pakistani crime fiction drama original web series streaming on ZEE5.
 It is created and directed by British-Indian director Meenu Gaur and written by Farjad Nabi and Meenu Gaur.
 The series is produced by Hasan Raza Abidi and Shailja Kejriwal.
-This six episode web series was released on 10 December 2021.
+This six-episode web series was released on 10 December 2021.
 It stars Rubya Chaudhry, Sanam Saeed, Sarwat Gilani, Eman Suleman and Faiza Gillani in the lead roles.

 Plot

-Mai Maalki (Samiya Mumtaaz) happens to be one of the series’ several aggrieved ladies who punish men for their deceit, opportunism and violence.
-Almost all the men here are bad, unless they are not heterosexual or neck-deep in love.
+Mai Maalki happens to be one of the series’ several aggrieved ladies who punish men for their deceit, opportunism and violence.
+Almost all the men here are bad unless they are not heterosexual or neck-deep in love.